-1) Expand RCMP anti-contraband enforcement
+1) The federal government should expand RCMP anti-contraband tobacco enforcement efforts.

 Anti-contraband tobacco enforcement works.
 There's no clearer example of this than in Quebec, which has reduced its contraband by half by increasing powers to local police, through Bill 59, and by providing the resources they need to conduct investigations, through the ACCES Tabac program.